 - Offer any ripe produce to the caretaker caring for your homestead.
 This is especially good for those crops that produce more crops the more you harvest!

-If you've left the homestead in the past and had something go wrong, don't let that stop you from trying again!
+As a word of encouragement, if you’ve left the homestead in the past and had something go wrong, don’t let that stop you from trying again!
 Instead, use that opportunity to look more closely at what went wrong.
 How can you set up systems to avoid that problem in the future?

 If it was an issue with animals, perhaps you need to find a caretaker who’s more familiar with them.
 Training only goes so far.
 With some issues, it’s best to have someone with years of experience vs. a couple weeks of training.